Skip to Main Content

 2. Select a play from the results list that looks intriguing.

-1. Click the title and see what type of information it provides about the play, such as information on scenes and roles or even a summary of the play.
+1. Click the title and see what type of information it provides about the play, such as the Character Grid for statistics by words and speeches by character or the Play Summary.

 2. Locate the full playtext.